 Wrap in a clean paper towel to preserve their moisture and avoid bruising.

-For enhanced freshness, keep eggplants in the least cold area of your fridge.
+Keep eggplants in the least cold area of your fridge for enhanced freshness.
 If available, place them inside the crisper drawer of your refrigerator.
 This will help regulate the amount of humidity circulating within it.

 Prolonged exposure to cold temperatures will cause your eggplants to get mushy and shriveled.
 If storing for more than four days, storing them in the fridge might not be an option.